sourav-bk/Golang/golang/Core.md

 ## Generic
 Generics introduced in Go 1.18.
 Generics in Go allow to write functions and types that work with multiple data types while maintaining type safety.

+## Range keyword:

+In Go, the range keyword is used within a for loop to iterate over elements in a variety of data structures, including arrays, slices, strings, maps, and channels.
+That unpacks data during for loop so don't have to manage counters or pointers manually.